AMyriadseviltwin/Obsidian/Death in Space/Character Creation/CREATING A CHARACTER.md

 # Making a Character Step-by-Step

-Follow these steps in order, filling out the corresponding sections on your character sheet as you go along:
+Follow these steps in order, filling out the corresponding sections on your data sheet as you go along:
 #### I - Set your [[ABILITIES]]

 #### II - Know your [[ORIGINS]]